exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/80_Going Live/00_Production-Ready/index.md

 ### How These Toys Get Deployed to Production

-So, we have the environment running locally and we can see it working from GraphiQL.
-Everything looks just too simple to be worth a solid production implementation open to thousands of concurrent users actually entering some meaningful orders.
+So, we have the environment running locally and we can prove it's working via GraphiQL.
+Well, everything looks just too simple to be worth a solid production implementation supporting thousands of concurrent users and their orders.

-No joke here: a full-functioning Sales Order Management (SOM) system needs a lot more queries and mutations than those in the demo project.
-But they are going to be very similar to what you have running.
+No joke here: a full-functioning Sales Order Management (SOM) system needs a lot more queries and mutations than those coded in the demo project.
+But they are going to be very similar to what you already have running.
 Just more of the same, and more *business logic*.
-Do *not* write business logic in JS.
+Do *not* write business logic in JS, though.
 Use Type Script.

 Your knee-jerk reaction is to code *serious* stuff in some monolithic app in Java or C#, deploy a Business Process Management (BPM) solution, build a messaging queue to *orchestrate* flows.
 Without trivializing what a busy IT team has to deal with - think small and *serverless*.
 Think how to *remove* systems and components vs. what else to *add* to the portfolio.